uptane/uptane-standard/README.md

 Use American English spellings (i.e. write "color" instead of "colour" and "artifacts" instead of "artefacts").

+Links to the Standard (from outside the Standard) should point to the latest rendered released version.
+It is preferred to link by section name, not number, as the numbers tend to change more than the names.
+Internal links within the Standard should use the standard cross-link syntax.

+Links to the Deployment Considerations should point to the [deployed web pages](https://uptane.github.io/deployment-considerations/index.html).

 ## Building/rendering the document

 We use [kramdown-rfc2629](https://github.com/cabo/kramdown-rfc2629) to render the markdown source into xml, and [xml2rfc](https://xml2rfc.tools.ietf.org/) to render the XML into HTML or plaintext.
 A Makefile is included for convenience.
 You can also render using [Docker](https://www.docker.com/) if you don't wish to install the tools.
 See `make help` for options.